 I have visited Bangkok twice and Craig once however we haven’t actually got there with the kids yet, Bangkok is one of my favourite cities in Asia and we visited as part of our honeymoon many moons ago now!
 Visiting Bangkok with kids is definitely on my bucket list.

-While there are myriad of attractions within the city, there are equally exciting opportunities for exploration outside the city.
+Planning a trip to Thailand can be a little overwhelming, particularly with all the amazing things to do in Bangkok.
+While there are myriad of attractions within the city such as visiting the Grand Palace and Wat Phra Kaew, there are equally exciting opportunities for exploration outside the city.
 Why not browse Withlocals for some amazing day trips and tours to those exciting and enchanting spots beyond the city.
 Now you can take advantage of those innumerable chances that are sure to inspire your wanderlust for travel once more.

-Get off the beaten track and explore those day tours from Bangkok.
-And here are some of the best ones to enjoys and explore.
+Once you have explored Bangkok and a Bangkok street food tour should be at the top of your list.
+Get off the beaten track and explore those day tours from Bangkok apart from the more traditional day trips such as the temples of Ayutthaya.
+And here are some of the best ones to enjoy and explore.

 Kanchanaburi is just a few hours away from Bangkok and I highly recommend you have it on your itinerary.
 After all, there are numerous attractions to explore in this wonderful city like Death Railway Museum, Hellfire Pass Memorial Museum and Erawan National Park and more.
 Cross the bridge over the River Kwai and enjoy many more sites and attractions.